 possible to register for part III

-(if you already registered for parts I or II then you don't have to register for part III, as it is implied).
+(if you already registered for parts I or II then you don't have to register for part III, as registration for part III is implied).

 To register, use the www form

 There will be many things that will remind those who'll join the

 C/C++ courses to the Unix Operating System.
 Linux, Ubuntu, and Cygwin

 being two well-known branches that grew from the Unix tree.

 Considering this close relationship, it is at least funny, and probably useful, to (re)familiarize you with The Unix Haters Handbook, brought to my attention by one of my colleagues, Mr. Adri Mathlener.
 Although aiming at Unix, it also has a chapter (10) about C++.
 So, know what you're doing when you're joining the gang.
 Morbid....

 But let's not get distracted by the The Unix Haters Handbook.
 After all, it's C/C++ you're after, right?
 Well, you came to the right spot!
 Even after all these years (Frank started the C course together with Karel Kubat back in 1987, adding C++ to the course in the early 90s) this course breathes nothing but enthusiasm, and we're fairly sure that you can have a great time when joining this course.
 Well, you can, but it'll require some effort, though....